 For added security, we advise you to look at the service settings on your account.
 You can find out the benefits of doing so in the Settings section of this guide.

 If at any point you need to change the way a service is set up on a form, you can reactivate the setup process with the following steps.

 - Click on "Activate" to start the setup process again.
-You will be taken back through the setup process for mapping your address fields.
+You will be taken back through the setup process for mapping your fields.